Horizontal Vs. Vertical Scaling: Which Is Right For Your App?

 Other benefits of scaling out in a cloud environment include:

 You’ve worked hard developing your app.
 Now it’s time to get it on the market and ready to handle staggering growth.
-A Managed AWS Cloud and DevOps Automation solution is the most effective way to ensure your app scales to success.
+A Managed AWS Cloud service and a team of highly skilled cloud architects who can implement DevOps automation is the most effective way to ensure your app scales to success.